Headshot Photography Session FAQ

 + Do you hop on a call or video call before each shoot?

 No. My preparation guide is more effective than a call.
 If that guide doesn't help; the client probably needs EXTENSIVE work with an acting coach or wardrobe stylist.
-It would be comical for me to claim to do what an acting coach or wardrobe stylist can do in a just a quick call.
+It would be comical for me to claim to do what an acting coach or wardrobe stylist can do in a just a quick call, but my guide gets into why this is a problem.
 A lot of photographers will claim "oh don't worry, I'll figure that out all for you!" and that's when you get the cookie cutter results we ALWAYS see.
 I'm not going to lie to clients that are maybe a little unsure to con them into booking a shoot.
 EVERYONE is unsure before it shoot.
 It does require a little bit of planning on the clients side and my material equips and empowers ANYONE to handle that.

 I do like to learn everything possible about my clients; which you'll see in the booking process and my guide gives you more ideas about how you can forward your vision to me if you have one.
 If you don't have a vision for your shoot thats fine too!
 I'll get you some good basics to start with!